usbarmory/tamago-example/README.md

 ![Example screenshot](https://github.com/usbarmory/tamago/wiki/images/ssh.png)

-The example application performs a variety of simple test procedures, each in its separate goroutine:
+The example application performs a variety of simple test procedures, each in its separate goroutine, to demonstrate bare metal execution of Go standard and external libraries:

-  1. Directory and file write/read from an in-memory filesystem.
+  * Directory and file write/read from an in-memory filesystem.

-  2. SD/MMC card detection and read (only on non-emulated runs).
+  * SD/MMC card detection and read (only on non-emulated runs).

-  3. Timer operation.
+  * Timer operation.

-  4. Sleep operation.
+  * Sleep operation.

-  5. Random bytes collection (gathered from SoC TRNG on non-emulated runs).
+  * Random bytes collection (gathered from SoC TRNG on non-emulated runs).

-  6. ECDSA signing and verification.
+  * ECDSA signing and verification.

-  7. Test BTC transaction creation and signing.
+  * Test BTC transaction creation and signing.

-  8. Key derivation with SoC DCP (only on non emulated secure booted devices).
+  * Test post-quantum key encapsulation (KEM).
+  * Hardware key derivation (only on non-emulated runs).

-  9. Large memory allocation.
+  * Large memory allocation.

 On non-emulated hardware the following network services are started on [Ethernet over USB](https://github.com/usbarmory/usbarmory/wiki/Host-communication) (ECM